military buddy program

 Consequently, new recruits may find it easier to survive by having an ally to rely on throughout training.

-The Coast Guard Military Buddy Program only guarantees that you train together at boot camp.
+According to the Coast Guard website, the Military Buddy Program only guarantees that you train together at boot camp.

 There is no guarantee after basic training that you’ll receive the same assignment, so keep that in mind.